scriptsavvy420/react-props/README.md

 export default App;
 ```
-For profile images you can upload photos to source folder and then import them to App.js or you can find some nice images on on free online site like a [unsplash.com](https://unsplash.com/) site.
+For profile images you can upload photos to source folder and then import them to App.js or you can find some nice images on free online site like a [unsplash.com](https://unsplash.com/) site.

 Now add other required information for the profile cards.

-And if you want this information to pass to the Profiles component, you need to add the word props in parentheses of App function.
+And if you want this information to pass to the Profiles component, you need to add the word `props` in parentheses of App function.

 ```
 function App(props) {